FirelyTeam/firely-docs/vonk/start.rst

 	"LicenseFile": "vonk-trial-license.json",

 .. important:: the next step assumes you have a .Net Core environment installed.
 If not, please `download and install
-  <https://www.microsoft.com/net/download/core>`_ it before you continue.
+  <https://github.com/dotnet/core/blob/master/release-notes/download-archives/1.1.2-download.md>`_ **version 1.1.2** before you continue.

 5. Open a command prompt or Powershell, navigate to the working directory and run:
 	:code:`> dotnet .\Vonk.Server.dll`